jno3/jno3.github.io/writeups/bulldog-1.md

 ===============================================================
 ```

-The /dev/ directory found by gobuster seems to have interesting information on it.
+The /dev/ directory found by gobuster seems to have interesting information in it.
 At surface level, this is what it looks like:
 ![bulldog 2](./images/bulldog-2.png)

 And when trying to go to the "Web-Shell" link, what I get is: